mat-docs/ATLAS.Site/docs/developer-resources/secu4/stream_api/reference docs/services/connection-management.md

 # Connection Management Service

-The Connection Management Service handles client connections to data sessions with unique connection tracking and efficient resource management.
+The Connection Management Service handles client connections to sessions in the broker.

 ## Overview